-This is not an exercise that you do only until your horse is standing still and present, this is one of the most basic and most used tools in your toolbox.
-You will come back to this Flowchart EVERY TIME your horse is on the end of a leadrope.
-This is like the ABC’s of the whole thing because in order for your horse to either learn something new or recall something that your horse has learned, in order to use it, they have to be standing still and present.
+This is not an exercise that you do only until your horse is standing still andis one of the most basic and most used tools in your will to this EVERY TIME your horse is the end of a is like the ABC’s of the whole thing because in order for your horse something or recall horse has learned, in order to use it, they have to be standing still and present.

 Read the flowchart and get an idea about it and then look at all of the “flowchart” introduction videos.

 Here’s some of the wisdom and benefits you will receive from the the Standing Still and Present

 Start withBefore your horse anything or engage in any activity, your horse needs to be relaxed.
 This means their and should be calm.
 Tension or stress can hinder their ability to learn and respond positively.

 Present in the Moment: In addition to relaxation, your horse should be fullyThis means they are aware of you (but not fixated upon you.
 We don’t want them staring at us out of obedience or concern) rather than being distracted or agitated.
 Being present ensures that your horse to your cues and instructions.